nehavaleti/APPLICATIONS-OF-MACHINE-LEARNING-USING-CLOUD-FORENSICS/README.md

 # APPLICATIONS-OF-MACHINE-LEARNING-USING-CLOUD-FORENSICS
-This is a review paper based on various ML algorithms that were used in cloud forensics
+This is a review paper based on various machine learning models which are used in cloud forensics.